wolfj123/PolicyModelsPlugin/README.md

 ![go to references](./docs/images/references.gif)

 ### Go To Definition
-We support references of Decision Graph nodes (that have an ID), Policy Space slots and Policy Space slot-values.
+We support definitions of Decision Graph nodes (that have an ID), Policy Space slots and Policy Space slot-values.

 ![go to definition](./docs/images/definition.gif)